Inorganic Arsenic Meetings & Webinars

 - Poster 5: The Application of Model Averaging Methods to Assess the Suitability of Taiwanese Studies for Predicting U.S. Bladder and Lung Cancer Risk from Inorganic Arsenic (iAs) Intake (1 pp, 813 KB, about PDF)

 - Poster 6: Bayesian Hierarchical Meta-Regression of Epidemiologic Studies: Dose and Response Pre-Analysis (1 pp, 551 KB, about PDF)

 - Poster 7: Bayesian Hierarchical Meta-Regression of Epidemiologic Studies: Dose-Response Modeling and Target Population Predictions (1 pp, 759 KB, about PDF)

 - Dec 2-3, 2015: Meeting Information - Guidance for and Review of EPA's Toxicological Assessment of Inorganic Arsenic

-Materials provided to the NRC include presentations on the topics noted above and the Assessment Development Plan (ADP).
+Materials provided to the NAS include presentations on the topics noted above and the Assessment Development Plan (ADP).
 The ADP characterizes the scoping, problem formulation, and overarching approach for the IRIS assessment.
 The ADP was previously released in April 2014 and discussed at an IRIS public science meeting in June 2014.
-The ADP has been revised based on comments from the previous NRC committee, stakeholders, and the public.
+The ADP has been revised based on comments from the previous NAS committee, stakeholders, and the public.